gidger/rpi-led-nhl-scoreboard/README.md

 These instructitons assume some basic knowledge of Unix and how to edit files via the command line.
 1. Flash an SD card with [Rasberry Pi OS Lite](https://www.raspberrypi.org/software/operating-systems/) on your personal computer.

-2. Unplug and replug SD card.
+2. Unplug and replug the SD card.

-3. Add ann empty file name "ssh" to the boot directory on the SD card.
+3. Add an empty file named "ssh" to the boot directory on the SD card.
+Navagate to the SD card and enter the following command.
     ```bash
     touch ssh
     ```